-Throughout South Louisiana on Friday and Saturday night, buildings that are dormant all week come roaring to life.
-Flashing arrow signs advertise the evening’s entertainment and empty gravel or grass parking lots fill up with cars and trucks just after sundown.
-Couples and singles arrive, mill about outside, greeting old friends and making new ones.
+Throughout South Louisiana on Friday and Saturday night, dormant buildings all week come roaring to life.
+Flashing arrow signs advertise the evening’s entertainment, and empty gravel or grass parking lots fill up with cars and trucks just after sundown.
+Couples and singles arrive, milling about outside as they greet old friends and make new ones.

-Dancehall attendees are usually dressed one of two ways–to the nines in their finest new clothes, or in older, comfortable worn in gear that falls somewhere between workout and work clothes.
-The crowd sports equal parts modern urban and rural country styles–as many baseball caps as cowboy hats, oversized t-shirts as tucked-in Western snap shirts, baggy pants as starched Wranglers with huge belt buckles, and as many sneakers as cowboy boots.
+Dancehall attendees are usually dressed one of two ways–to the nines in their finest new clothes, or in older, comfortable, worn-in gear that falls somewhere between workout and work clothes.
+The crowd sports equal parts modern urban and rural country styles–as many baseball caps as cowboy hats, oversized t-shirts as tucked-in Western snap shirts, baggy pants as starched Wranglers with massive belt buckles, and as many sneakers as cowboy boots.
 No matter their skin color or what they are wearing, everyone is here for the same thing–to dance.
 Regardless of the outside temperature, most dancers will be drenched in sweat before the night is over.

 Day-to-day life in Louisiana has traditionally meant hard physical labor.
-Working the land, a machine, oil derrick, washing clothes or cooking and cleaning, enduring the seasonal highs and lows from before sun-up until after sundown six days a week didn’t leave one with much energy or money for a party.
-Saturday night was special: time to leave behind all your troubles, dress up in your second best clothes (you need the best for church in the morning!) and head out to the dancehall.
+Working the land, operating a machine, oil derrick, or washing clothes and cooking and cleaning, enduring the seasonal highs and lows from before sun-up until after sundown six days a week didn’t leave one with much energy or money for a party.
+Saturday night was special: time to leave behind all your troubles, dress up in your second-best clothes (you need the best for church in the morning), and head out to the dancehall.

-The history of the organized dancing locations in South Louisiana begins with the bal de maison, or house dance, which date back to the 1700s, before the arrival of the Acadians.
+The history of the organized dancing locations in South Louisiana begins with the bal de maison, or house dance, which dates back to the 1700s, before the arrival of the Acadians.
 These were intensely local affairs that were held at both grand plantation homes and small farmhouses.
-Since these events were primarily invitation only, a courier on foot or horse spread the word that a dance would be held that weekend.
-Bal de maison hosts cleared part of the house so that couples could dance and onlookers could supervise and gossip.
-The windows were opened for air to flow freely and so that the music could be heard outside.
-The band was usually a local duo playing fiddles and later accordion.
+Since these events were primarily invitation-only, a courier on foot or horse spread the word that a dance would be held that weekend.
+Bal de maison hosts cleared part of the house so that couples could dance, and onlookers could supervise and gossip.
+The windows were opened to allow air to flow freely and for the music to be heard outside.
+The band was usually a local duo playing fiddles and, later, an accordion.
 These events were hugely popular, both with affluent landowners and farming families.

 Dancehalls, or les salles de danse, became popular in South Louisiana around the time of the Civil War.
 In many ways, they resembled house dances: paid admission, food and drinks for sale, entire families welcome, largely insular community affairs.
-Unlike house dances, dancehalls were separate structures open on a regular basis for entertainment.
-They were open to anyone who could pay to enter, which allowed the evening’s entertainment to be frequently disrupted by arguments and fights about standing personal and family issues.
+Unlike house dances, dancehalls were separate structures open regularly for entertainment.
+They were open to anyone who could pay to enter, which allowed the evening’s entertainment to be frequently disrupted by arguments and fights about personal and family issues.

 The modern dancehall has few persisting characteristics from the old style.
-The “bull pen” area where single men waited between dances and the bleachers where mothers and grandmothers sat to closely watch the courting couples talk and dance are long gone–replaced by a large bar area and tables to be used by all.
-Courting is still a major function of the dancehall, even though the discerning eye of the once ever-present chaperones are no longer there to help monitor the behavior of the young single dancers.
+The “bull pen” area, where single men waited between dances, and the bleachers, where mothers and grandmothers sat to watch the courting couples talk closely and dance, are long gone — replaced by a large bar area and tables to be used by all.
+Courting is still a major function of the dancehall, even though the discerning eye of the once ever-present chaperones is no longer there to help monitor the behavior of the young single dancers.
 The gaming rooms are also a thing of the past, replaced by pool tables or one electronic slot machine in a corner, maybe a video poker machine at the end of the bar in place of the card tables that once held endless streams of bourée and euchre games.
 The things that have persisted are universal: music, dancing, and fellowship.

 Although the majority of these famous institutions have closed for good, a few dancehalls remain open today.
 The changing tides of popular music, the rising popularity of casinos, the raising of the drinking age from eighteen to twenty-one, and the aging population of dancehall enthusiasts all played a part in the decline in dancehall numbers.
 Sadly, no Louisiana organization exists to preserve, support, and celebrate these cultural icons.